 Some countries also require that the certificate should be translated into the language of that country.
 Many South and Central American countries are examples of this.

 Traveling to the European Union

-You must use the new EU form Annex IV or Annex I form depending on whether you are traveling with your pet or not.
+You must use the new non-commercial or commercial EU health certificates depending on whether you or your designated representative are traveling with or within 5 days of your pet or your pet is traveling alone.